okyeron/fates/install/norns/Norns_install_instructions_1.7.md

 ### Run updates install git, build dependencies, and compile the linux kernel

 This installs some required packages and builds the Raspberry Pi kernel modules.
-If starting from the Stretch release, this recompiles the whole kernel, so expect that to take 90 minutes or more on an RPI 3B+.

 Reminder: the password is now ***sleep***